 While taking precautions against identity theft and fraud can reduce your chances of getting your personal information stolen, unfortunately, it can happen to anybody.
 If you are a victim of identity theft, there are steps you can take to recover.
 Depending on what information was stolen, it could take anywhere from just a few hours up to a few months to recover.
 ACCC has these tips for those recovering from identity theft.
+Similar to these free tips to support you during identity theft, we also offer a free credit counseling session to support your journey of becoming debt-free.

 Report the identity theft.